 More information is available on the College Board’s website: https://apstudents.collegeboard.org/

-Students will demonstrate an understanding of constitutional democracy by summarizing the reasons for government, describing the structure of the United States Government, describing the impact the Federalist and Anti-Federalists debate had on American politics, and explaining the constitutional principles of the separation of powers and checks and balances.
+Students will demonstrate an understanding of constitutional democracy by describing the foundational principles of the United States government, analyzing the Constitution, and explaining the concept of federalism.

-Students will demonstrate an understanding of civil liberties and civil rights by comparing civil liberties and civil rights, summarizing the provision of the Bill of Rights, and evaluating civil liberties’ balance with individual liberties.
+Students will demonstrate an understanding of constitutional rights by comparing civil liberties and civil rights, analyzing the protections provided to citizens, and explaining the evolution of constitutional rights.